Woseseltops/thesapling-website/devlogs/visualstyle.md

 Subdivision
 -----------
-The Catmull-Clark subdivision algorithm is what started this whole project.
-It's like a machine where you can put in a simple 3D object, and a smooth more detailed object comes out.
-Implementing it was my first experiment in Unity, and with it showed myself that I was able to do 3D game programming.
-I allows me to work with basic shapes for the models of plants and animals under the hood, while they appear more realistic to the player.
+The Catmull-Clark subdivision algorithm is like a machine where you can put in a simple 3D object, and a smooth more detailed object comes out.
+Fun fact: the Catmull in the name is actually Edwin Catmull, former president of Pixar and Walt Disney Animation Studios.
+Implementing it was my first experiment in Unity, and with it I showed myself that I was able to do 3D game programming.
+The algorithm allows the game to work with basic shapes for the models of plants and animals under the hood, while they appear more realistic to the player.

 <div class="img-comp-container">
   <div class="img-comp-img">